tdamb/CourseProject/ReadME.md

 ### Build and run the containers:

-docker-compose up --build
+docker compose up --build

-This command builds the Docker images for the frontend and backend if they don't exist and starts the services as defined in the docker-compose.yml file.
+This command builds the Docker images for the frontend and backend if they don't exist and starts the services as defined in the docker compose.yml file.
 The frontend is accessible at http://localhost and the backend at http://localhost:3000.

 ### Stopping the Application

 To stop the application, you can use the following Docker Compose command:

-docker-compose down
+docker compose down

-This command stops and removes the containers, networks, volumes, and images created by docker-compose up.
+This command stops and removes the containers, networks, volumes, and images created by docker compose up.

 ## Backend Setup